Aviation Management in India gets the much-needed attention to rise high in 2022

 The ‘place of supply for B2B MRO services was changed to the ‘location of recipient’, enabling Indian MRO facilities to claim zero-rating (i.e., export status) under GST laws on MRO services rendered to prime contractors/OEM located outside India.
 This has been an extremely crucial policy amendment as it will encourage global participation in the Indian aviation sector by allowing foreign MRO operators to subcontract MRO work to Indian entities without any extra tax liability.

-Though the impact of the pandemic on the Aviation industry can’t be overstated, however, the above-mentioned steps by the government have given new hope to all the ambitious minds who plan to pursue an MBA in Aviation to elevate their career trajectory.
-Being one of the leading universities, UPES CCE offers the best mentorship and career support for young graduates and working professionals who seek a successful career transition in the Indian Aviation industry.
+Though the impact of the pandemic on the Aviation industry can’t be overstated, however, the above-mentioned steps by the government have given new hope to all the ambitious minds who plan to pursue a career in Aviation to elevate their career trajectory.
+Being one of the leading universities, UPES Online offers the best mentorship and career support for young graduates and working professionals who seek a successful career transition in the Indian Aviation industry.